Skip to main content

 Depression can sometimes be hard to spot — especially in the early days.
 But if you’re feeling hopeless, having trouble concentrating, or are becoming less engaged in your day-to-day activities, know that you’re not alone.
 It’s important to watch for these signs and symptoms and reach out to your family or close friends for support.

-If you suspect you may have depression, or start having thoughts of self-harm, talk to your healthcare provider right away.
-The two of you can discuss risks and benefits of your treatment plan.
-You can also call or text the Suicide and Crisis Lifeline at 988 anytime.
+If you suspect you may have depression, or start having thoughts of self-harm, talk to your healthcare team right away.
+Together, you can discuss risks and benefits of your treatment plan.
+You can also call or text the 988 Suicide & Crisis Lifeline at 988 anytime.
 It’s free and confidential.

-When to contact a healthcare provider about Austedo side effects
+When to contact a healthcare professional about Austedo side effects

 Some symptoms may indicate a more serious Austedo side effect.
 Austedo has been linked to a rare but life-threatening condition called neuroleptic malignant syndrome.
 Possible symptoms include: